kmhoran/Presupuesto/README.md

+# Presuuesto
-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) (CRA).

+Boilerplate CRA scripts can be found below.

+Presupuesto is a front-end client for the Budget_V2 API.

-## Available Scripts
+## Create React App Scripts

 In the project directory, you can run: